JBroks/GB-Accidents-Dashboard/README.md

 **User Story 10:**

-- Solution: Reset all feature was included at the botom of the dashboard to enable users to reset all filters at once.
+- Solution: Reset all feature was included at the bottom of the dashboard to enable users to reset all filters at once.

 ## Deployment